hyunjin-nam/homepage-vuepress/portfolio/journal/post-1.md

 # Welcome!

 ### About me
-I am a data scientist with a background in statistics, works in R and Python 👩🏻‍💻.
-I am specialized in machine learning applications in digital health 💊.
-By using Statistical approach, I am building a machine learning model to predict diseases, which can allow physicians and health care professionals to get support to diagnosis.
-I enjoy machine learning, web programming, and play around with data.
+I am a data scientist with a background in statistics 👩🏻‍💻 I am specialized in machine learning applications in digital health 💊 By using Statistical approach, I am building a machine learning model to predict diseases, which can allow physicians and health care professionals to get support to diagnosis.
+I enjoy machine learning, web programming, and play around with data 🕺🏻

 You can check more about me 😊